behreajj/CamZup/README.md

 ### Harmony

 RYB color is included above because popular tutorials on "Color Harmony" (or "Color Theory") often assume a subtractive red-yellow-blue color model, even in the context of digital media.
-Processing defaults to additive RGB, where cyan (`#00ffff`) is the opposite of red (`#ff0000`), not green.
+Processing defaults to additive sRGB, where cyan (`#00ffff`) is the complement of red (`#ff0000`), not green.
 This holds regardless of whether you use the `HSB` or the `RGB` [colorMode](https://processing.org/reference/colorMode_.html).

 ![Triadic](data/triadicDiagram.png)